Cheapest Way to Ship Posters

 Shipping Options for Posters

 Posters require protection from bending, creasing, and moisture.
 The two main shipping methods are rolling the poster in a tube or shipping it flat between rigid cardboard sheets.
 Tubes are cheaper and lighter for most standard posters (18x24, 24x36), while flat shipping is preferred for vintage or high-value posters where any curl is unacceptable.
 Triangular tubes are more crush-resistant than round ones.
 Always include a layer of tissue paper or glassine to prevent the poster from sticking to itself or the tube interior.
+Packaging keeps the poster intact, but how you buy the label is what protects your margin: a label bought below commercial rates can run a few dollars cheaper than the retail price every single time, and that gap widened with the 2026 carrier increases.

 | Service | Carrier | Est. Cost | Speed | Best For |